 Truckee River

-The Truckee River has seen dramatic shifts in flow due to the holiday storms that rolled through the West Coast.
-Targeting the times with lower flow below 800 cfs at the Reno gauge is your best bet.
-Fish have been keying largely on attractor patterns with the off-color water conditions following a storm.
-Bright attractor patterns like the Squirminator are great for grabbing a trout's attention in lower water clarity.
-For nymphs representing other aquatic insects like mayflies, try using a Firestarter, Duracell, or Hot Cheek.
-When clarity is good, opt for more natural looking nymphs in the smaller sizes, #16.
-When clarity is not as good, move to a #14.
+The Truckee River fly fishing report for mid January 2026 shows dramatic shifts in flow due to the holiday storms that rolled through the West Coast.
+Current Truckee River flows have fluctuated, and targeting the times with lower flow below 800 cfs at the Reno gauge is your best bet for winter fly fishing near Reno.
+Fish have been keying largely on attractor fly patterns with the off-color water conditions following a storm.
+Bright attractor patterns like the Squirminator are great for grabbing a trout's attention in low-clarity winter conditions.

-The river has already returned to a blue-green hue here in town and fishing has been much more productive as of late.
-The forecast shows a high-pressure system over the next 10 days that will stabilize river conditions.
-If we see this weather hold, it is possible we see a return of Blue Winged Olives (BWOs) that can be fished both above and below the surface.
+The river has already returned to a blue-green hue through downtown Reno, and Truckee River trout fishing has been much more productive as of late.
+The forecast shows a high-pressure weather system over the next 10 days that should stabilize river conditions.
+If this weather holds, it is possible we see a return of Blue Winged Olive (BWO) hatches, which can be fished both subsurface and on dry flies.

-January and February can surprisingly offer the most productive dry fly fishing out of any month on the Truckee River.
-While you will see BWOs through town and up onto the California side, we typically target this hatch east of Reno.
+January and February can surprisingly offer some of the best dry fly fishing on the Truckee River all year.
+While you will see BWO activity through town and up onto the California side, we typically target this hatch east of Reno, where conditions are often more consistent.

-When targeting rising fish, it is critical that you read the water.
-Simply, slow down as you walk up the water and watch what is happening.
-Identifying active fish will help you hook and land a higher number of trout.
-Slow pools, tailouts, and recirculating currents/eddies are great places to start.
-When fishing a dry, it is best to size down to a 5x tippet and a total leader length of 10-12'.
-This longer leader reduces drag and gives your fly more time to dead-drift before being pulled on.
-Flies we recommend for the BWO hatch include the Baetis Cripple, Pullover BWO, Purple Haze, and the classic Parachute Adams.
-Size 14-18 are your best bet.
+When fishing a dry, it is best to size down to a 5x tippet and run a total leader length of 10–12 feet.
+This longer leader helps reduce drag and allows your fly to dead-drift naturally for longer.
+Recommended BWO dry flies include the Baetis Cripple, Pullover BWO, Purple Haze, and the classic Parachute Adams.
+Sizes 14–18 are your best bet during this hatch.

 Flies we suggest for the Truckee River: Duracell, French Nymph, Fire Starter, BH Zebra Midge, Pullover BWO, Purple Haze, Baetis Cripple, Parachute Adams, Squirminator, Hot Cheek